-New York City residents consume over 425 million gallons of sugar-sweetened beverages each year, including soft drinks, fruit beverages, sports drinks, and others.
+New York City residents consume over 420 million gallons of sugar-sweetened beverages each year, including soft drinks, fruit beverages, sports drinks, and others.
 Although these liquids have little nutritional value, sugar-sweetened beverages have become a staple of our modern food supply thanks to their low cost and extensive marketing.
 Scientific evidence suggests that drinking such beverages can increase the risk of obesity and related conditions like diabetes, heart disease, stroke, arthritis, and cancer.
-Many New Yorkers already suffer from these conditions: 33 percent of adults are overweight and another 23 percent are obese.
+Many New Yorkers already suffer from these conditions: 35 percent of adults are overweight and another 23 percent are obese.

-A tax on sugar-sweetened beverages could discourage consumption of high calorie drinks.
-An excise tax of half a cent per ounce levied on beverages with any added caloric sweetener could generate \$246 million in additional revenue for the city, equivalent to 16 percent of the Department of Health and Mental Hygiene's total budget.
+A recent regulatory change approved by the Board of Health, which has been put on hold pending the outcome of a lawsuit, would limit the size of sugar-sweetened beverages available in the city's food service establishments to 16 ounces or less.
+This new regulation would not limit the number of portions people may purchase, however, nor would it apply to beverages sold in supermarkets or convenience stores.
+A tax on sugar-sweetened beverages could more effectively discourage consumption of high calorie drinks and raise revenue at the same time.
+An excise tax of half a cent per ounce levied on beverages with any added caloric sweetener could generate \$242 million in revenue for the city, equivalent to 15 percent of the Department of Health and Mental Hygiene's total budget.
 Diet beverages or those sweetened with noncaloric sugar substitutes would not be subject to the tax.

 New York State currently imposes an added sales tax of 4 percent on soft drinks sold in vending machines and grocery stores, equal to about 4 cents or 5 cents per 20-ounce bottle.
 That amount may be too low to affect consumption.
-The proposed excise tax would increase the cost of beverages by 7 percent on average, providing moderate incentive for consumers to choose water, milk, or another unsweetened drink for refreshment.
+The proposed excise tax would increase the cost of beverages by 7 percent on average, providing more of an incentive for consumers to choose water, milk, or another unsweetened drink for refreshment.
 In addition, the excise tax would discourage consumers from choosing larger portions to maximize value, as the tax would be proportional to the size rather than the price of a drink.